section-engineering-education/engineering-education/content/articles/compile-your-node.js-application-into-a-.exe-file/index.md

 Let us see why the users prefer executable files in the first place.
 Some advantages of the executable files include:

-- **Quick no-code execution:** This is because it only requires one to run the file and that's it.
-No codes are needed to be run on the terminal for it to be deployed.
+- **Quick no-code execution:** It only requires one click to run the file and that's it.
+Commands are not required to be run on the terminal to execute the program.

 - **Prevent unwanted code change:** It prevents unwanted errors generated due to unplanned and accidental modification of source code.

 - **Supports distribution:** You can run it on any machine.
-One doesn't need to install any packages or dependencies, just running it.
+The user doesn't have to install any packages or dependencies.
 This allows one to run multiple instances of the code on any machine without further requirements.

 ### Packages used